paradedb/paradedb/README.md

 ### Real-Time Server

-Built on top of Kafka, the real-time server sits between the source(s) and sink(s).
-It is responsible for all real-time ETL jobs.
+Built on top of Kafka, the real-time server sits between source(s) and sink(s).
+It is responsible for all real-time data streams.

-#### Local Setup

 To run the real-time server locally: